A Complete List of the Best Selenium Tutorials to Learn and Master Selenium From Scratch:

-Selenium RC and WebDriver, in a combination are popularly known as Selenium 2.
-Selenium RC alone is also referred as Selenium 1.
+Selenium RC and WebDriver, combined together are popularly known as Selenium 2.
+Selenium RC alone is also referred to as Selenium 1.

-Selenium is a result of continuous efforts by an engineer at ThoughtWorks, named as Jason Huggins.
-Being responsible for the testing of an internal Time and Expenses application, he realized the need for an automation testing tool so as to get rid of repetitive manual tasks without compromising with the quality and accuracy.
+Selenium is a result of the continuous efforts by an engineer named Jason Huggins from ThoughtWorks.
+Being responsible for the testing of an internal Time and Expenses application, he realized the need for an automation testing tool in order to get rid of repetitive manual tasks without compromising quality and accuracy.

-Henceforth, Jason started demoing the tool to the vast audience.
-Eventually the discussions were laid out to categorize this tool in the open source category as well as its potential to grow as a re-usable testing framework for other web based applications.
+Henceforth, Jason started demoing the tool to a vast audience.
+Eventually, the discussions were laid out to categorize this tool in an open-source category and its potential to grow as a re-usable testing framework for other web-based applications.

-The tool was later on acclaimed with the name “Selenium Core”.
+The tool was later acclaimed with the name “Selenium Core”.

 Selenium IDE (Selenium Integrated Development Environment)

 Selenium IDE is the simplest and easiest of all the tools within the Selenium Package.
-Its record and playback feature makes it exceptionally easy to learn with minimal acquaintances to any programming language.
-With several advantages, a few disadvantages accompanied Selenium IDE, thus making it inappropriate to be used in cases of more advanced test scripts.
+Its record and playback features make it exceptionally easy to learn with minimal acquaintances to any programming language.
+With several advantages, a few disadvantages accompanied Selenium IDE, thus making it inappropriate to be used in case of more advanced test scripts.

-The disadvantages of IDE are in reality not disadvantages of selenium, rather just limitations to what IDE could achieve.
+The disadvantages of IDE are really not disadvantages of Selenium, in reality.
+Rather they are just limitations to what IDE could achieve.
 These limitations can be overcome by using Selenium RC or WebDriver.

 Selenium RC (Selenium Remote Control)

-Selenium RC is a tool which is written in java that allows a user to construct test scripts for a web based application in which ever programming language he/she chooses.
-Selenium RC came as result to overcome various disadvantages incurred by Selenium IDE or Core.
+Selenium RC is a tool written in Java to allow a user to construct test scripts for a web-based application in any programming language he/she chooses.
+Selenium RC came as a result to overcome the various disadvantages incurred by Selenium IDE or Core.

-One of the crucial restrictions was same origin policy.
+One of the crucial restrictions was the Same Origin Policy.

-The problem of same origin policy disallows to access the DOM of a document from an origin that is different from the origin we are trying to access the document.
+The problem with Same Origin Policy is, it disallows to access the DOM of a document from an origin that is different from the origin we are trying to access the document.

-Origin is a sequential combination of scheme, host and port of the URL.
-For example, for a URL http://www.seleniumhq.org/projects/, the origin is a combination of http, seleniumhq.org, 80 correspondingly.
+Origin is a sequential combination of scheme, host, and port of the URL.
+For example, for the URL http://www.seleniumhq.org/projects/, the origin is a combination of HTTP, seleniumhq.org, 80 correspondingly.

-Thus, to test the application using Selenium Core, one has to install the entire application on the Selenium Core as well as web server to overcome the problem of same origin policy.
+Thus, to test any application using Selenium Core, one has to install the entire application on the Selenium Core as well as a web server to overcome the problem of the same-origin policy.

-So, In order to govern the same origin policy without the need of making a separate copy of Application under test on the Selenium Core, Selenium Remote Control was introduced.
-While Jason Huggins was demoing Selenium, another fellow colleague at ThoughtWorks named Paul Hammant suggested a work around of same origin policy and a tool that can be wired up with a programming language of our choice.
+So, In order to govern the same-origin policy without the need of making a separate copy of Application under test on the Selenium Core, Selenium Remote Control was introduced.
+While Jason Huggins was demoing Selenium, another fellow colleague at ThoughtWorks named Paul Hammant suggested a workaround of the same-origin policy and a tool that can be wired up with a programming language of our choice.
 Thus Selenium RC came into existence.

-- User creates test scripts in a desired programming language.
+- The user creates a test script in the desired programming language.